Netlabbuilder/GCP_notes/Networking.md

 - **Subnets**
   - One of *regional resources (\*\*)*
 - **Global resources** - [more details can be found here](https://docs.cloud.google.com/compute/docs/regions-zones/global-regional-zonal-resources#)
-  - Global resources are accessible by any resource in any zone within the same project.
+  - Global resources are accessible by any resource in any zone within the same project
-    When creating a global resource, there is no need to provide a scope specification
-  -
+  - No scope specification when creating a global resource